LucasFM-EE/PBLE02_firmware/README.md

 In this project, the group takes a PCB from another group, and we are responsible for place all the components on the board, solder everything and fix possible errors.
 After all of it, we have to build a firmware to validate the correct operation of the board.
 Despite of participate in all steps of the project, I was especifically designated to make the **Validation Firmware**.

-This firmware was developed using the MCC(MPLAB Code Configurator), to help manage the pins of the microcontroller and to generate some codes, such as: I2C and UART libraries.
+This firmware was developed in the MPLAB IDE, using MCC(MPLAB Code Configurator), to help manage the pins of the microcontroller and to generate some codes, such as: I2C and UART libraries.
 Also, the project was made with the support of teacher Rodrigo Maximiniano.

 ## Requirements